MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/architectures.md

 ## Use the AI design areas as a framework

-The AI design areas outlined in this guidance offer structured recommendations for organizations building AI workloads with Azure's platform-as-a-service (PaaS) solutions.
+The AI design areas offer recommendations for organizations building AI workloads with Azure's platform-as-a-service (PaaS) solutions.
 The following design areas provide comprehensive guidelines for adopting AI workloads on Azure and managing them throughout their lifecycle:

 - [AI resource selection](./resource-selection.md)
 - [AI networking](./networking.md)